-Delicious Mongolian Beef, quickly stir fried with udon noodles for a quick and easy meal that's ready in a flash!
+Delicious Mongolian beef udon, with beef strips quickly stir fried with udon noodles and a delicious Mongolian sauce.
+A quick and easy meal that’s ready in a flash, so it’s a perfect weeknight meal.

 I love Mongolian Beef and it’s in regular rotation in my kitchen.
 I usually just cook up the beef and serve it over rice.
 I’ve recently been enjoying it stir fried with udon noodles and it’s been a delicious, quick and easy dinner that I thought deserved sharing.

-If you're not familiar with Mongolian Beef flavours, it's best described as sweet and salty, with distinct notes of both from the soy sauce and sugar.
+If you’re not familiar with Mongolian Beef flavours, it’s best described as sweet and salty, with distinct notes both from the soy sauce and sugar.
+It’s a winning combination of flavours!

-If you're rushed, you can just set the beef to marinade on the counter for 10-15 minutes before stir frying
+If you’re rushed, you can just set the beef to marinade on the counter for 10-15 minutes before stir frying, instead of the longer marinade.
+A little marinade time is better than none, but longer marinating is of course better, if you have the time.

 Mongolian Beef sauce is, by nature, on the sweet side.
 It’s kind of the unique feature of this dish.
 That said, you can certainly dial back the brown sugar in the sauce a bit if it’s too much so for your taste.
 (Though I always suggest trying it as written first, then going from there).

-This is the same basic recipe I use for straight-up Mongolian Beef to serve on it's own or over rice, if you want to try it that way, as well.
+This is the same basic recipe I use for straight-up Mongolian Beef to serve on it’s own or over rice.
+So if you enjoy the beef and sauce flavour, you may want to try it that way, as well.

-- 1 lb. beef (stir-fry strips or cut into strips)
+- 1 lb. beef strips, stir-fry strips or a larger piece of beef steak, cut into strips

-- 1/2 tsp ground ginger (or 1 tsp fresh minced ginger)
+- 1/2 teaspoon ground ginger, or 1 tsp fresh minced ginger or ginger paste

 - 1/2 cup soy sauce